FAIRplus/the-fair-cookbook/content/recipes/interoperability/introduction-terminologies-ontologies_matched.md

 ## Why are they useful?

-As outlined in the introduction, the most immediate use for a controlled terminology (URL_TO_INSERT_TERM_4701 https://fairsharing.org/search?recordType=terminology_artefact)  is to ensure consistency in data entry.
-Controlled terminologies (URL_TO_INSERT_TERM_4702 https://fairsharing.org/search?recordType=terminology_artefact)  are important tools to improve data indexing and query recall.
+As outlined in the introduction, the most immediate use for a controlled terminology (URL_TO_INSERT_TERM_3718 https://fairsharing.org/search?recordType=terminology_artefact)  is to ensure consistency in data entry.
+Controlled terminologies (URL_TO_INSERT_TERM_3719 https://fairsharing.org/search?recordType=terminology_artefact)  are important tools to improve data indexing and query recall.
-The usefulness of ontologies (URL_TO_INSERT_TERM_4703 https://fairsharing.org/search?recordType=terminology_artefact)  and controlled vocabularies goes beyond this initial use.
+The usefulness of ontologies (URL_TO_INSERT_TERM_3720 https://fairsharing.org/search?recordType=terminology_artefact)  and controlled vocabularies goes beyond this initial use.
-The main purpose of biomedical ontologies (URL_TO_INSERT_TERM_4704 https://fairsharing.org/search?recordType=terminology_artefact)  is to structure knowledge so that it can be operated on by software agents.
+The main purpose of biomedical ontologies (URL_TO_INSERT_TERM_3721 https://fairsharing.org/search?recordType=terminology_artefact)  is to structure knowledge so that it can be operated on by software agents.

 One needs to also understand that the two processes coexist and operate in parallel.
 As more experiments are performed, new discoveries are made.
-This new knowledge needs to be represented in the domain ontology (URL_TO_INSERT_TERM_4705 https://fairsharing.org/search?recordType=terminology_artefact)  so the new notions can be used to annotate the results of earlier experiments in the context of retrospective analysis.
+This new knowledge needs to be represented in the domain ontology (URL_TO_INSERT_TERM_3722 https://fairsharing.org/search?recordType=terminology_artefact)  so the new notions can be used to annotate the results of earlier experiments in the context of retrospective analysis.

 For example, he [Gene Ontology (GO)](http://www.obofoundry.org/ontology/go.html) is a widely used resource to describe `Molecular Processes`, `Biological Functions` and `Molecular Components`.
-The [Gene Ontology Consortium](http://geneontology.org/docs/go-consortium/) maintains the controlled vocabulary and also releases of Genome Wide [Gene Ontology (URL_TO_INSERT_TERM_4706 https://fairsharing.org/search?recordType=terminology_artefact)  (URL_TO_INSERT_RECORD_4707 https://fairsharing.org/FAIRsharing.6xq0ee)  Annotations](http://geneontology.org/docs/go-annotations/).
+The [Gene Ontology Consortium](http://geneontology.org/docs/go-consortium/) maintains the controlled vocabulary and also releases of Genome Wide [Gene Ontology (URL_TO_INSERT_TERM_3723 https://fairsharing.org/search?recordType=terminology_artefact)  (URL_TO_INSERT_RECORD-NAME_3724 https://fairsharing.org/FAIRsharing.6xq0ee)  Annotations](http://geneontology.org/docs/go-annotations/).
-These are resources which associate genes and genomic features found in those genomes with GO (URL_TO_INSERT_RECORD_4708 https://fairsharing.org/FAIRsharing.6xq0ee)  terms.
+These are resources which associate genes and genomic features found in those genomes with GO (URL_TO_INSERT_RECORD-ABBREV_3725 https://fairsharing.org/FAIRsharing.6xq0ee)  terms.
 These are very important resources especially in the context of genome wide analysis such as transcriptomics profiling analysis.

 A particular type of analysis, [`enrichment analysis`](http://geneontology.org/docs/go-enrichment-analysis/), relies on the availability of such annotations to detect departures from the expected probability distribution in an expression profile and which biological processes are most affected in specific conditions.

 The applications are plentiful.
-The importance of ontologies (URL_TO_INSERT_TERM_4710 https://fairsharing.org/search?recordType=terminology_artefact)  for structuring informat (URL_TO_INSERT_TERM_4709 https://fairsharing.org/search?recordType=model_and_format) ion will only grow with the need to obtain Machine Learning ready datasets and speed up the readiness of datasets.
-This is what FAIR (URL_TO_INSERT_RECORD_4711 https://fairsharing.org/FAIRsharing.WWI10U)  is all about.
+The importance of ontologies (URL_TO_INSERT_TERM_3727 https://fairsharing.org/search?recordType=terminology_artefact)  for structuring informat (URL_TO_INSERT_TERM_3726 https://fairsharing.org/search?recordType=model_and_format) ion will only grow with the need to obtain Machine Learning ready datasets and speed up the readiness of datasets.
+This is what FAIR (URL_TO_INSERT_RECORD-ABBREV_3728 https://fairsharing.org/FAIRsharing.WWI10U)  is all about.

-So ontologies (URL_TO_INSERT_TERM_4712 https://fairsharing.org/search?recordType=terminology_artefact)  are of particularly help for the following tasks:
+So ontologies (URL_TO_INSERT_TERM_3729 https://fairsharing.org/search?recordType=terminology_artefact)  are of particularly help for the following tasks:
-- **Improve query recall:** Given a 'search (URL_TO_INSERT_RECORD_4713 https://fairsharing.org/FAIRsharing.52b22c)  string (URL_TO_INSERT_RECORD_4715 https://fairsharing.org/FAIRsharing.9b7wvk) ', having a resource which holds synonyms can be used by a search (URL_TO_INSERT_RECORD_4714 https://fairsharing.org/FAIRsharing.52b22c)  index to retrieve data annotated with a synonym.
+- **Improve query recall:** Given a 'search string (URL_TO_INSERT_RECORD-NAME_3730 https://fairsharing.org/FAIRsharing.9b7wvk) ', having a resource which holds synonyms can be used by a search index to retrieve data annotated with a synonym.
-- **Enable query expansion:** Owing to the hierarch (URL_TO_INSERT_RECORD_4719 https://fairsharing.org/FAIRsharing.52b22c) ical (parent/child) structure of ontologies (URL_TO_INSERT_TERM_4718 https://fairsharing.org/search?recordType=terminology_artefact) , a search (URL_TO_INSERT_RECORD_4720 https://fairsharing.org/FAIRsharing.52b22c)  index exploiting this informat (URL_TO_INSERT_TERM_4716 https://fairsharing.org/search?recordType=model_and_format) ion can retrieve all datasets annotated with a child term of items matching the input search (URL_TO_INSERT_RECORD_4721 https://fairsharing.org/FAIRsharing.52b22c)  string (URL_TO_INSERT_RECORD_4724 https://fairsharing.org/FAIRsharing.9b7wvk) .
-For example, search (URL_TO_INSERT_RECORD_4722 https://fairsharing.org/FAIRsharing.52b22c) ing with the string (URL_TO_INSERT_RECORD_4725 https://fairsharing.org/FAIRsharing.9b7wvk)  "breast cancer" againts an ontology (URL_TO_INSERT_TERM_4717 https://fairsharing.org/search?recordType=terminology_artefact)  aware search (URL_TO_INSERT_RECORD_4723 https://fairsharing.org/FAIRsharing.52b22c)  index could return records annotated with `Paget's Disease` or `ductal carcinoma in-situ (DCIS)`, both of which are types of mammary gland malignancies.
+- **Enable query expansion:** Owing to the hierarchical (parent/child) structure of ontologies (URL_TO_INSERT_TERM_3733 https://fairsharing.org/search?recordType=terminology_artefact) , a search index exploiting this informat (URL_TO_INSERT_TERM_3731 https://fairsharing.org/search?recordType=model_and_format) ion can retrieve all datasets annotated with a child term of items matching the input search string (URL_TO_INSERT_RECORD-NAME_3734 https://fairsharing.org/FAIRsharing.9b7wvk) .
+For example, searching with the string (URL_TO_INSERT_RECORD-NAME_3735 https://fairsharing.org/FAIRsharing.9b7wvk)  "breast cancer" againts an ontology (URL_TO_INSERT_TERM_3732 https://fairsharing.org/search?recordType=terminology_artefact)  aware search index could return records annotated with `Paget's Disease` or `ductal carcinoma in-situ (DCIS)`, both of which are types of mammary gland malignancies.
-- **Build knowledge graphs:** Ontology (URL_TO_INSERT_TERM_4728 https://fairsharing.org/search?recordType=terminology_artefact)  languages can be used to represent domain knowledge and build reference terminologies (URL_TO_INSERT_TERM_4727 https://fairsharing.org/search?recordType=terminology_artefact)  but the same technologies constitute powerful tools for model (URL_TO_INSERT_TERM_4726 https://fairsharing.org/search?recordType=model_and_format) ling instance datasets as nodes in a graph and linking resources together.
+- **Build knowledge graphs:** Ontology (URL_TO_INSERT_TERM_3738 https://fairsharing.org/search?recordType=terminology_artefact)  languages can be used to represent domain knowledge and build reference terminologies (URL_TO_INSERT_TERM_3737 https://fairsharing.org/search?recordType=terminology_artefact)  but the same technologies constitute powerful tools for model (URL_TO_INSERT_TERM_3736 https://fairsharing.org/search?recordType=model_and_format) ling instance datasets as nodes in a graph and linking resources together.

 ## Are all ontologies compatible with each other?

 There is not a simple answer to that question as it depends heavily on the type of tasks data scientists have in mind.
-If the purpose is simply to improve query recall on a limited set of fields, a curation policy (URL_TO_INSERT_TERM_4729 https://fairsharing.org/search?fairsharingRegistry=Policy)  could be devised to mix and match resources to meet the needs at hands, possibly by building an application ontology (URL_TO_INSERT_TERM_4730 https://fairsharing.org/search?recordType=terminology_artefact) , i.e. an ontology (URL_TO_INSERT_TERM_4731 https://fairsharing.org/search?recordType=terminology_artefact)  specifically for designed for the use case with terms drawn from existing ontologies (URL_TO_INSERT_TERM_4732 https://fairsharing.org/search?recordType=terminology_artefact) .
+If the purpose is simply to improve query recall on a limited set of fields, a curation policy (URL_TO_INSERT_TERM_3739 https://fairsharing.org/search?fairsharingRegistry=Policy)  could be devised to mix and match resources to meet the needs at hands, possibly by building an application ontology (URL_TO_INSERT_TERM_3740 https://fairsharing.org/search?recordType=terminology_artefact) , i.e. an ontology (URL_TO_INSERT_TERM_3741 https://fairsharing.org/search?recordType=terminology_artefact)  specifically for designed for the use case with terms drawn from existing ontologies (URL_TO_INSERT_TERM_3742 https://fairsharing.org/search?recordType=terminology_artefact) .

 However, in a more integrated framework, it is important to be aware of some of the development choices made by the maintainers of the semantic artefacts.

-* **In the context of basic research (URL_TO_INSERT_RECORD_4737 https://fairsharing.org/FAIRsharing.52b22c)  and model (URL_TO_INSERT_TERM_4733 https://fairsharing.org/search?recordType=model_and_format)  organism based research (URL_TO_INSERT_RECORD_4738 https://fairsharing.org/FAIRsharing.52b22c) **, the **`OBO foundry (URL_TO_INSERT_RECORD_4735 https://fairsharing.org/FAIRsharing.847069) `** is an organization which coordinates the development of interoperable resources.
-GO (URL_TO_INSERT_RECORD_4736 https://fairsharing.org/FAIRsharing.6xq0ee) , mentioned earlier is one of them.
-The establishment of domain specific reference ontologies (URL_TO_INSERT_TERM_4734 https://fairsharing.org/search?recordType=terminology_artefact)  sharing the same underlying rules means that some level of compositional development can be done.
+* **In the context of basic research and model (URL_TO_INSERT_TERM_3743 https://fairsharing.org/search?recordType=model_and_format)  organism based research**, the **`OBO foundry (URL_TO_INSERT_RECORD-NAME_3746 https://fairsharing.org/FAIRsharing.847069) `** is an organization which coordinates the development of interoperable resources.
+GO (URL_TO_INSERT_RECORD-ABBREV_3745 https://fairsharing.org/FAIRsharing.6xq0ee) , mentioned earlier is one of them.
+The establishment of domain specific reference ontologies (URL_TO_INSERT_TERM_3744 https://fairsharing.org/search?recordType=terminology_artefact)  sharing the same underlying rules means that some level of compositional development can be done.
 This means that axioms can be built connecting classes from compatible resources.
 This point becomes particularly important when considering the role of the `reasoner` when assessing and checking the consistency of artefacts themselves but also when analysing instance datasets themselves.

-* **In the context of observation studies**, the Observational Medical Outcomes Partnership ([OMOP](https://ohdsi.org/omop/)) model (URL_TO_INSERT_TERM_4739 https://fairsharing.org/search?recordType=model_and_format)  also relies on controled terminologies (URL_TO_INSERT_TERM_4740 https://fairsharing.org/search?recordType=terminology_artefact)  such as [SNOMED-CT](https://www.snomed.org/snomed-ct/), [RxNORM](https://www.nlm.nih.gov/research/umls/rxnorm/index.html) for drugs and [LOINC](https://loinc.org/) for clinical and laboratory test descriptions.
+* **In the context of observation studies**, the Observational Medical Outcomes Partnership ([OMOP](https://ohdsi.org/omop/)) model (URL_TO_INSERT_TERM_3747 https://fairsharing.org/search?recordType=model_and_format)  also relies on controled terminologies (URL_TO_INSERT_TERM_3748 https://fairsharing.org/search?recordType=terminology_artefact)  such as [SNOMED-CT](https://www.snomed.org/snomed-ct/), [RxNORM](https://www.nlm.nih.gov/research/umls/rxnorm/index.html) for drugs and [LOINC](https://loinc.org/) for clinical and laboratory test descriptions.

-* **In the context of Clinical Data collection (URL_TO_INSERT_TERM_4742 https://fairsharing.org/search?recordType=collection) s**, the Clinical Data Interchange Standard (URL_TO_INSERT_TERM_4741 https://fairsharing.org/search?fairsharingRegistry=Standard) s Consortium ([CDISC](https://www.cdisc.org/)) model (URL_TO_INSERT_TERM_4743 https://fairsharing.org/search?recordType=model_and_format) s work tightly with [CDISC (URL_TO_INSERT_RECORD_4746 https://fairsharing.org/3525)  Terminology](https://www.cdisc.org/standards/terminology/controlled-terminology), National Cancer Institute's Enterprise Vocabulary Services ([EVS](https://evs.nci.nih.gov/)) and also recommend use of [SNOMED-CT](https://www.snomed.org/snomed-ct/) and terminologies (URL_TO_INSERT_TERM_4744 https://fairsharing.org/search?recordType=terminology_artefact)  such as [LOINC](https://loinc.org/), both of which come with specific licensing terms users need to be fam (URL_TO_INSERT_RECORD_4745 https://fairsharing.org/FAIRsharing.d0886a) iliar with.
+* **In the context of Clinical Data collection (URL_TO_INSERT_TERM_3750 https://fairsharing.org/search?recordType=collection) s**, the Clinical Data Interchange Standard (URL_TO_INSERT_TERM_3749 https://fairsharing.org/search?fairsharingRegistry=Standard) s Consortium ([CDISC](https://www.cdisc.org/)) model (URL_TO_INSERT_TERM_3751 https://fairsharing.org/search?recordType=model_and_format) s work tightly with [CDISC (URL_TO_INSERT_RECORD-NAME_3753 https://fairsharing.org/3525)  Terminology](https://www.cdisc.org/standards/terminology/controlled-terminology), National Cancer Institute's Enterprise Vocabulary Services ([EVS](https://evs.nci.nih.gov/)) and also recommend use of [SNOMED-CT](https://www.snomed.org/snomed-ct/) and terminologies (URL_TO_INSERT_TERM_3752 https://fairsharing.org/search?recordType=terminology_artefact)  such as [LOINC](https://loinc.org/), both of which come with specific licensing terms users need to be familiar with.

 ### Use cases and iterative approach

-The use and implementation of common terminologies (URL_TO_INSERT_TERM_4748 https://fairsharing.org/search?recordType=terminology_artefact)  will enable a normalization/harmonization of variable labels (data label) and allowed values (data term) when querying a database (URL_TO_INSERT_TERM_4747 https://fairsharing.org/search?fairsharingRegistry=Database) .
-Implementing the use of common terminologies (URL_TO_INSERT_TERM_4749 https://fairsharing.org/search?recordType=terminology_artefact)  in the curation workflow will ensure consistency of the annotation across all studies.
+The use and implementation of common terminologies (URL_TO_INSERT_TERM_3755 https://fairsharing.org/search?recordType=terminology_artefact)  will enable a normalization/harmonization of variable labels (data label) and allowed values (data term) when querying a database (URL_TO_INSERT_TERM_3754 https://fairsharing.org/search?fairsharingRegistry=Database) .
+Implementing the use of common terminologies (URL_TO_INSERT_TERM_3756 https://fairsharing.org/search?recordType=terminology_artefact)  in the curation workflow will ensure consistency of the annotation across all studies.

 ### Selection criteria

-A set of widely accepted criteria for selecting terminologies (URL_TO_INSERT_TERM_4753 https://fairsharing.org/search?recordType=terminology_artefact)  (or other reporting standard (URL_TO_INSERT_TERM_4750 https://fairsharing.org/search?fairsharingRegistry=Standard) s) does not exists.
-However, the initial work by the Clinical and Translational Science Awards’ (CTSA) Omics Data Standard (URL_TO_INSERT_TERM_4751 https://fairsharing.org/search?fairsharingRegistry=Standard) s Working Group and FAIR (URL_TO_INSERT_RECORD_4756 https://fairsharing.org/FAIRsharing.WWI10U) S (URL_TO_INSERT_RECORD_4754 https://fairsharing.org/FAIRsharing.f43996) haring (URL_TO_INSERT_RECORD_4755 https://fairsharing.org/FAIRsharing.2abjs5)  ([http://jamia.bmj.com/content/early/2013/10/03/amiajnl-2013-002066.long](http://jamia.bmj.com/content/early/2013/10/03/amiajnl-2013-002066.long)) has been used as starting point to define possible criteria for excluding and/or including a terminology (URL_TO_INSERT_TERM_4752 https://fairsharing.org/search?recordType=terminology_artefact)  resource.
+A set of widely accepted criteria for selecting terminologies (URL_TO_INSERT_TERM_3760 https://fairsharing.org/search?recordType=terminology_artefact)  (or other reporting standard (URL_TO_INSERT_TERM_3757 https://fairsharing.org/search?fairsharingRegistry=Standard) s) does not exists.
+However, the initial work by the Clinical and Translational Science Awards’ (CTSA) Omics Data Standard (URL_TO_INSERT_TERM_3758 https://fairsharing.org/search?fairsharingRegistry=Standard) s Working Group and FAIRSharing (URL_TO_INSERT_RECORD-NAME_3761 https://fairsharing.org/FAIRsharing.2abjs5)  ([http://jamia.bmj.com/content/early/2013/10/03/amiajnl-2013-002066.long](http://jamia.bmj.com/content/early/2013/10/03/amiajnl-2013-002066.long)) has been used as starting point to define possible criteria for excluding and/or including a terminology (URL_TO_INSERT_TERM_3759 https://fairsharing.org/search?recordType=terminology_artefact)  resource.

 *   **Exclusion criteria**: